buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcMeasureInformation/Id.md

 # IfcMeasureInformation.Id property

-The string ID found in the XML persistence
+The string ID found in the XML persistence, currently identical to the [`IfcMeasure`](./IfcMeasure.md)

 ```csharp
 public string Id { get; }